MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 - Ask one question at a time. <!--Avoid asking about multiple questions in one message.-->
 - Use natural language, expressing the questions in a friendly and conversational manner.
 - Use keywords, phrases, and terms that you know are used in Business Central, either in the software or documentation.
-- - If the initial response doesn't fully answer your questions, ask follow up questions or rephrase the last question.
+- - If the initial response doesn't fully answer your questions, ask follow-up questions or rephrase the last question.
 - If you're asking a question on a different subject matter than previous question, clear the current chat session to start over.

 ## Example prompts

+Your questions to Copilot will naturally vary depending on your role, current task, the processes that your organization follows, and how you express yourself in words.
+The following are examples that showcase different ways of asking questions in the chat pane that can inspire you to write your own questions based on your own unique situation.

+** Example 1: "Find the Item with Description 'ATHENS Desk'"** In this example, you give clear instructions for Copilot to locate a single record.
+For example, you hint that the record is found in the Item list, and you indicate the field 'Description' must be a specific text that you have typed using quotes and with correct capitalization.
+Copilot usually responds accurately when given a few precise hints, but you can also use more casual language as in the next example.

+Example 2: "give me the latest invoice for adatum"
+In this example, you ask Copilot to locate a record, but the question is less precise and may result in a less accurate answer.
+Copilot is often able to understand, or guess, that the invoice you are looking for is not a purchase invoice but a sales invoice from the Posted Sales Invoice list.
+Copilot would also need to match "adatum" with "Adatum Corporation", that is the full and precise name for the sell-to Customer name associated with the invoice.

+Example 3: "Show me customer ledger entries for Adatum from about three weeks ago" In this example, you ask copilot to solve a common date puzzle that typically requires you to open a calendar for reference, or to use advanced date range filters.
+Copilot is usually able to understand common expressions and business terms.

+Example 4: "How does I save my filterrings to do them later?"
+In this example, you ask Copilot for guidance on how to perform some task in Business Central.
+Copilot is usually able to understand the intent of your question, even if there are a few grammatical errors, spelling mistakes or abbreviations.

-This sections provides example prompts for the different catagories of questions you ask chat.
+This section provides example prompts for the different categories of questions you ask chat.

 ### Find business data